Sign inFree trial

 6. Go to Settings, then Fathom Analytics

-Taking the above steps automatically places the Fathom tracking code into the footer of every page of your WordPress site.
+Following the above steps will automatically place the Fathom script into the header of every page on your WordPress site.

 Download Fathom Analytics for WordPress here.

-If your WordPress site isn't showing new analytics, even after you've installed our plugin, read this
+If your WordPress site isn't displaying new analytics data, even after you've installed our plugin, read this

-WordPress can sometimes be tricky because there are a lot of moving parts (plugins, themes, extra code, etc).
-If you've installed our plugin, you've set it up with a custom domain or left the URL blank and you still aren't seeing analytics on your dashboard, it's probably one of things:
+WordPress can sometimes be tricky because there are many moving parts (plugins, themes, extra code, etc).
+If you've installed our plugin, and followed the setup instructions above, and you still aren't seeing analytics data on your dashboard, it's likely due to one of these things:

-1. You're using a caching plugin (like WPRocket).
-Look for a way in that plugin to "exclude" our script from being cached, as our script loads from our servers, not from your local install (that's why our script is so fast).
+1. You're using a caching plugin.
+See the section below on caching/optimizer plugins.
+If yours isn't listed, look for a way within that plugin to "exclude" our script from being cached, as our script loads from our servers, not from your local install (that's why our script is so fast).

-2. You're using a plugin is combining our javascript with local scripts.
-Look for a setting in that plugin to "exclude" our script from being combined with any other javascript, because our script will not work if it's combined with local scripts (since it's not local).
+2. You're using a plugin that combines our javascript with local scripts.
+See the section below on caching/optimizer plugins.
+If yours isn't listed, look for a setting in that plugin to "exclude" our script from being combined with any other javascript, as our script will not work if it's combined with local scripts (since it's not local).

-3. You're using a plugin is minifying our javascript with local scripts.
-Look for a setting in that plugin to "exclude" our script from being minified with any other javascript, because our script will not work if it's minified locally (since it's not local).
+3. You're using a plugin that is minifying our javascript with local scripts.
+See the section below on caching/optimizer plugins.
+If yours isn't listed, look for a setting in that plugin to "exclude" our script from being minified with any other javascript, because our script will not work if it's minified locally (since it's not local).

 If you are not seeing your own visits to your site: